Modern Slavery Statement 2022

 - Membership of the Supplier Ethical Data Exchange (SEDEX), a not for profit membership organisation dedicated to driving improvements in responsible and ethical business practices in global supply chains.

-- Working to maintain compliance with the Ethical Trading Initiative (ETI) Base Code of Conduct and undertaking regular auditing across the relevant operational sites.
+- Working to maintain compliance with the Ethical Trading Initiative (ETI) Base Code of Conduct and undertaking regular SMETA audits across the relevant operational sites.

-- When recruiting, we adopt good practice approaches to identification and reference checking.
+- When recruiting, we adopt good practice approaches to checking right to work documentation.
 As standard, we require our agency providers to do likewise.
-Regular audits are then carried out to assess and monitor compliance.

 - Anti-slavery and human trafficking obligations are included as part of our standard raw material and packaging supplier contractual documents.